 - How to structure teams?

 - How to scale the Product Owner?

 Thankfully, I stumbled upon the book that was to become my bible.
 Scaling Lean and Agile Development by Craig Larman and Bas Vodde gave me the tools and techniques I needed to get going.
 Soon, I was implementing what I had learnt and running my own experiments.
 Seeing what worked and what did not in a given context helped to shape my belief that there can be no cookie-cutter solution.
 With high levels of complexity and contextual learning, minimal prescriptiveness plus empiricism are vital.
-See my post on prescriptiveness in large-scale product development.

 In 2010, Craig and Bas’s next book was published; Practices for Scaling Lean and Agile Development.
 This gave me insight into nearly all 600 experiments they had conducted over the years at Nokia and beyond.
 It further shaped my belief that experimentation over conformance is key.
 I shaped my approach to scaling Scrum based on these two books and I began implementing its teaching with my many clients.
 My chance discovery of two wonderful book had allowed me to begin coaching LeSS way before the framework officially existed.

 I was recently asked by a prominent figure in the Agile world if I felt being a Certified LeSS Trainer and a SAFe Program Consultant was congruent.
 My answer was a firm yes.
 Let me explain why…